Risk reversal increases buyer confidence and encourages completed transactions.

-Go ahead and guarantee the products and services you offer, and show your customers that you stand behind your claims.
+Guarantee the products and services you offer then show your customers you stand behind your claims.

-Big, bold guarantees generate the best results, but if you're hesitant, test the waters with something you're comfortable with.
+Big, bold guarantees generate the best results, but if you're hesitant, test the waters doing something with which you're more comfortable following through.
 Perhaps start by guaranteeing a new product or service instead of including a guarantee with everything you offer.

 Until next time!